-Michael Colby, our President and Chief Operating Officer, Mark Colby, our Chief Financial Officer, and Matthew Colby, our Vice President of Agency Sales, are brothers.
+Michael Colby, our President and Chief Operating Officer, Mark Colby, our Chief Financial Officer, and Matthew Colby, an internal consultant, are brothers.

 Mark E. Jones, Jr., our Vice President of Finance, is the son of Mark E. Jones and Robyn Jones.